VanDammeKasper/deployScript/README.md

 # deployScript

-move the file "deployScript.sh" to the directory of with certificates you want to deploy
+move the file "deployScript.sh" to the directory with certificates you want to deploy

 change directory to the file's directory